Lebanon national football team: 2006–2014: World cup qualification breakthroughs and controversies

 On 4 August 2011, Theo Bücker was reappointed as Lebanon's head coach.
 The former national team manager took the reins nine years after leaving that position.
 Lebanon began the third round losing 6–0 away to South Korea.
 In the second match, they came back from one goal down to defeat the UAE 3–1 at home.
 The team then drew 2–2 to Kuwait in Beirut on 11 October.
 For the first time since 2005, when the LFA barred fans from the stadiums due to behavioural issues, spectators (32,000) were allowed at the Camille Chamoun Sports City Stadium.
 Bad fan behaviour (mainly fireworks-related) was again a problem against Kuwait, forcing referee Masaaki Toma to stop the game several times.
 A month later, Lebanon defeated Kuwait 1–0 in Kuwait City; it was Kuwait's first home loss to Lebanon.
 On 15 November, Lebanon hosted South Korea at Beirut's Camille Chamoun Sports City Stadium before over 40,000 spectators.
 Ali Al Saadi gave Lebanon the lead after four minutes, however South Korea tied the score with a penalty kick.
 Lebanon regained the lead in the 30th minute through an Abbas Ali Atwi penalty; the match finished in a 2–1 victory.
 Lebanon's first-ever win against South Korea qualified them for the fourth (and final) round of the World Cup qualifiers for the first time.

 In 2012 Lebanon drew into Group A of the fourth round, with South Korea, Uzbekistan, Iran, and Qatar.
 In Lebanon's fourth game, on 11 September against Iran, a first-half Roda Antar goal gave Lebanon the lead through a header.
-They held onto the lead and won 1–0; the three points were crucial to stay in contention for a spot at the 2014 FIFA World Cup.
+They held onto the lead and won 1–0; the three points were crucial to stay in contention for a spot at the 2014 World Cup.
 On 26 February 2013, team members Ramez Dayoub and Mahmoud El Ali were involved in the 2013 Lebanese match-fixing scandal; they were accused of illegal betting on several matches involving Lebanese teams (including the national team), in addition to manipulating results.
-The players were fined $15,000 and banned from the Lebanon Football Association for life.
+The players were fined $15,000 and banned from the LFA for life.
 Lebanon's 1–0 defeat to Qatar was part of the scandal, with defender Dayoub purposely passing the ball to the Qatari striker, who netted the only goal of the game.
 The Lebanese team then lost to Uzbekistan 1–0 on the road.
 In the following match they hosted South Korea in Beirut and led 1–0, until South Korea scored the equaliser in the 97th minute, eliminating Lebanon.